 But pitch coaches aren’t the only practice method.
 McGuire credits a lot of her success to acting.
 She says, “I’m a trained actor and have pitched around the world.
 I am proud that I’ve won every competition in which I’ve pitched Walc.”
 Now, she’s created a set of workshops to help entrepreneurs gearing up for a pitch presentation by introducing them to acting.
 McGuire says, “What I noticed is that fellow entrepreneurs, and women, in particular, don’t feel as confident onstage and in front of a big conference table as I do.
 So I took my skills as an actor and private pitch training and translated that into public workshops to help all entrepreneurial-minded folks.”

-In preparing for a big pitch presentation, there’s a lot of entrepreneurs can learn from creatives.
+In preparing for a big pitch presentation, there’s a lot of entrepreneurs who can learn from creatives.
 In fact, much of what it takes to prepare for a pitch meeting echoes preparations made by actors.
-In pitching, there’s research: research of your client, their goals, wants and needs.
+In pitching, there’s research: research of your client, their goals, wants, and needs.
 And in film, actors research their characters, their pasts, and their goals.
-In pitching, there’s story.
+In pitching, there’s the story.
 Creative entrepreneurs connect their product or service to an emotional journey.
 In film, actors use personal stories to help fuel and emotionally connect to their characters.
 And finally, there’s practice: practicing the pitch deck, potential questions, and answers.
 In film, actors constantly practice for performances.
 Pitching your idea or product may not feel like high art, but if you break down the components of a successful presentation, you’re likely to find it’s not far off.